yoan1005/test-laravel-wallet/README.md

 Call to a member function transactions() on null
 ```

-You need to write a test to ensure that this error does not occur again.

 ### Feature - Notification when balance is low

 When a user balance is low (< 10€), he should be notified by email.

-You must write a test for this feature.

 ### Feature - Recurring transfers